 Crayfish are called cangrejos de rio in Spanish—literally “river crabs."
 They are a popular Spanish food, a fresh-water cousin to the lobster, although smaller.

-In Spain these crayfish are very popular in stews and shellfish platters, especially in Castilla y León and Aragón.
+In Spain, these crayfish are very popular in stews and shellfish platters, especially in Castilla y León and Aragón.
 Traditionally the rivers flourished with these small crayfish, though in recent years overfishing and pollution has lead to a decline.
-The following is our family recipe for crayfish in tomato sauce.
-We cook the crayfish in a simple sauce of tomato, garlic and white wine for a quick and simple meal.
+In this recipe, the crayfish are cooked in a simple sauce of tomato, garlic and white wine for a quick and simple meal.
 Be sure to serve fresh French-style bread to soak up the tasty sauce.

 - 4 large tomatoes (ripe)

-- Start by preparing the garlic and onion.
+Start by preparing the garlic and onion.
 Peel and mince the garlic.
 Peel and finely chop the onion.
-In a large, deep frying pan or skillet, pour about three tablespoons of extra virgin olive oil.
+In a large, deep frying pan or skillet, pour about 3 tablespoons of extra virgin olive oil.
 Heat on medium and sauté the onions and garlic until the onion is translucent.

-- While the onions and garlic are sautéing, chop the tomatoes into small pieces (about 16 pieces per tomato).
-We recommend that you use a portable cutting plastic board so you can easily save the tomato juice and pour it into the pan.
+While the onions and garlic are sautéing, chop the tomatoes into small pieces (about 16 pieces per tomato).

-- If you purchased or caught live crayfish, boil water in a large stock pot while the tomato sauce is simmering.
+If you purchased or caught live crayfish, boil water in a large stock pot while the tomato sauce is simmering.
 Discard any crayfish that are not alive.
 As soon as the water boils, add the live crayfish to the boiling water and cook until they turn red.
-After 2-3 minutes, remove the pot from the stove and drain water.
+After 2 to 3 minutes, remove the pot from the stove and drain water.